Polo Cologne: How a Legendary Scent Lasted 40 Years

 “I use all my memories of smells from Morocco, because we had all these orange flowers around.
 We had the forest that smells like pine trees, and mimosas, and all those things.
 The sea and all that stuff is in your memory, and then eventually, when you are working, somehow it finds its way into what you do.”

 Whatever magic Mr. Benaïm has poured into his labor, this much cannot be disputed: His work has been wildly successful.
 Currently, he holds the position of Master Perfumer at the prestigious International Flavors and Fragrances (IFF).
 He has also won a Lifetime Achievement Award from the American Society of Perfumers, soon followed by the Perfumer of the Year award from the Fragrance Foundation.
-Mr. Benaïm is responsible for countless iconic fragrances from luxury brands and designers including Calvin Klein, Diana Vreeland, Elizabeth Taylor, Giorgio Armani, Sana Jardin, Yves Saint-Lauren, and more.
+Mr. Benaïm is responsible for countless iconic fragrances from luxury brands and designers including Calvin Klein, Diana Vreeland, Elizabeth Taylor, Giorgio Armani, Sana Jardin, Yves Saint-Laurent, and more.

 But back in 1978, Mr. Benaïm wasn’t the world-famous perfumer he is today.
 He was a young upstart, whose passion for bold, experimental scents was yet to “stretch the noses” of fragrance enthusiasts worldwide.
 So how exactly did he concoct such an enduring cologne for Ralph Lauren?